-In their bid to meet population targets under the World Bank tutelage, and as part of the 'liberalization' policies, the Indian authorities have in the past few years relaxed Drug regulations in order to expedite the introduction of long acting, invasive, hazardous contraceptives into India.
+In their bid to meet population targets under the World Bank tutelage, and as part of the 'liberalization' policies, successive Government's including your's, have in the past few years relaxed Drug regulations in order to expedite the introduction of long acting, invasive, hazardous contraceptives into India.
 Unchecked over-the-counter sales, misinformed doctors and inadequate Post Marketing Studies are the harsh realities of this strategy which is poised to subject millions of Indian women to contraceptives such as the injectables and sub-dermal implants, that will cause irreversible damage to their and their progeny's health.

 The injectable contraceptive Depo-Provera was approved for marketing in India in 1993 without the mandatory phase 3 trials.
 This has marked a big victory for the parent company Upjohn, the American multinational, who has gained access to the second largest market without having to prove safety.

-Women's groups, health groups and human rights groups throughout the country have opposed the introduction of this injectable given the potential for abuse, inadequacy of research and the lack of accountability of pharmaceutical agencies.
+Women's groups, health groups and human rights groups throughout the country have opposed the introduction of this injectable given the potential for abuse inadequact of research and the lack of accountability of pharmaceutical agencies.
 Conclusion from analysis of major studies from all over the world now compels us to call for a complete ban of injectable contraceptives from both the public (national family planning programme) and the private sector (including the NGOs) in the country In no case they should become a part of the Family Planning Programme.

-Depo-Provera has been indicted for causing a climacteric-like syndrome (pre-mature menopause), irreversible atrophy of the ovaries and endometrium (inner lining of uterus) leading to permanent sferility, deaths due to spontaneous formation of clots inside blood vessels (thrombo-embolism), two fold increase in acquiring HIV infection from an infected partner as well as increased transmission from an infected woman to a non-infected partner, a ten-fold increase in the birth of a Down Syndrome baby in women users, and increased chances of death in children born to women users.
-Increase in the risk of breast threatening risks with Depo-Provera.
+Depo-Provera has been indicted for causing a climacteric-like syndrome (pre-mature menopause), irreversible atrophy of the ovaries and endometrium (inner lining of uterus) leading to permanent sterility, deaths due to spontaneous formation of clots inside blood vessels (thrombo-embolism), two fold increase in acquiring HIV infection from an infected partner as well as increased transmission from an infected woman to a non-infected partner, a ten-fold increase in the birth of a Down Syndrome baby in women users, and increased chances of death in children born to women users.
+Increase in the risk of breast cancer, cervical cancer including carcinoma-in-situ, in sub-groups of women are other life-threatening risks with Depo-Provera.